-RAG 4.12 requires companies to split wholesale revenues by the four wholesale price controls.
-Our allowed revenue for each price control is set out in our final determination.
-We set wholesale tariffs each year with the intention to recover our allowed revenue for each price control.
-Our tariffs are set based on our latest view of forecast customer numbers and consumption.
-Every year, if each tariff therefore was to be multiplied by the forecast number of customers and consumption on that tariff, we would expect to recover our allowed revenue for each price control.
+RAG 4 requires companies to split wholesale revenues by the four wholesale price controls.
+Allowed revenues for each price control is set out in Yorkshire Water's final determination.
+Wholesale tariffs are set each year with the intention to recover the allowed revenue for each price control.
+Yorkshire Water tariffs are set based on the latest view of forecast customer numbers and consumption.
+Every year, if each tariff therefore was to be multiplied by the forecast number of customers and consumption on that tariff, Yorkshire Water would expect to recover the allowed revenue for each price control.
 The tariff split between price controls varies depending upon the characteristics of each individual tariff; the split is predominantly based on the underlying costs forecast to be incurred in providing that particular service to customers.